 Prior to Latham, Mr. Parsigian was associate independent counsel in the Iran Contra investigation conducted by independent counsel Lawrence Walsh, where he headed the investigation of former US Attorney General Edwin Meese.
 After graduating law school, he clerked for Judge Stephen G. Breyer on the US Court of Appeals for the First Circuit.

-In 2017, 2018, and 2019, Mr. Parsigian was named to The Legal 500 US Hall of Fame.
+From 2017-2020, Mr. Parsigian has been recognized in The Legal 500 US Hall of Fame.
 In 2016, Law360 named Mr. Parsigian a 2016 MVP for his notable legal work in the Product Liability category.
 Mr. Parsigian has also been awarded with the Commitment to Justice Award by the Youth Advocacy Foundation and the American Bar Association’s John Minor Wisdom Award for Professionalism and Public Service.
-He is regularly recognized as a leading lawyer in Chambers USA, The Legal 500, The Best Lawyers in America, The Lawdragon 500, The World’s Leading Litigation Lawyers, and The World’s Leading Product Liability Lawyers.
+He is regularly recognized as a leading lawyer in Chambers USA, The Legal 500, The Best Lawyers in America, The Lawdragon 500, The World’s Leading Litigation Lawyers, Benchmark Litigation, and The World’s Leading Product Liability Lawyers.

 Mr. Parsigian is a member of the Product Liability Advisory Council (PLAC) and has spoken and authored articles on mass tort issues for the Manhattan Institute, ATRA, Defense Research Institute, and Washington Legal Foundation, and taught Massachusetts Continuing Legal Education courses in civil litigation and professional responsibility classes at Boston University School of Law.
 He also serves on the Board of the Lawyers Committee for Civil Rights.

 Mr. Parsigian's relevant experience includes:

 - Winning a jury verdict in the first class action for medical monitoring for lung cancer screening